-Most interesting wonders of Denmark
+Most interesting landmarks of Denmark

 Below are listed the most amazing natural and man made landmarks of Denmark.